-Zip wires with Josie.
-Walking across the glass floor of London Bridge or getting in a helicopter.
-I do like flying though – again, don’t ask.
+When not in a helicopter, I do like flying though – again, don’t ask.

-So, this weekend I got an opportunity to go climbing.
-I thought long and hard about it and decided that at some point, I needed to face this fear again.
-I decided that this day would be the day it would happen.
+On this particular weekend I got an opportunity to go climbing.
+I thought long and hard about it and decided that at some point I needed to face this fear again.
+And I decided that this day would be the day it would happen.

 I went with a group of fellow entrepreneurs, many of whom I’ve known for some time and all whom, I trust.

-As we were shown into our harnesses Keith began his briefing.
-I could feel the sweat start to build, my throat dried out and I began to imagine what a cornered rabbit might feel like.
+As we were put into our harnesses Keith began his briefing.
+I could feel the sweat start to build, my throat dried out and I began to imagine how a cornered rabbit might feel.

 We went up in groups of three, two belaying or holding the rope and one climbing.
-The two belaying, stop the climber from falling.
-This is done through a simple pulley system.
+The two belaying are there to stop the climber from falling and it’s done through a simple pulley system.